waste-of-kindergarten/xpython37-v0.1/python/Doc/library/subprocess.rst

 .. method:: Popen.communicate(input=None, timeout=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
-Wait for process to terminate and set the :attr:`~Popen.returncode` attribute.
+Wait for process to terminate.
 The optional *input* argument should be data to be sent to the child process, or ``None``, if no data should be sent to the child.
 If streams were opened in text mode, *input* must be a string.
 Otherwise, it must be bytes.

    :meth:`communicate` returns a tuple ``(stdout_data, stderr_data)``.
    The data will be strings if streams were opened in text mode; otherwise,